godotengine/godot-docs/classes/class_graphedit.rst

 - **popup_request** **(** :ref:`Vector2<class_Vector2>` position **)**

-Signal sent when a popup is requested.
-Happens on right-clicking in the GraphEdit. 'p_position' is the position of the mouse pointer when the signal is sent.
+Emitted when a popup is requested.
+Happens on right-clicking in the GraphEdit. ``position`` is the position of the mouse pointer when the signal is sent.

 .. _class_GraphEdit_signal_scroll_offset_changed: